Earl of Ranfurly

 His grandson, the sixth Earl, mainly known as Dan Ranfurly, became well known for his exploits in the Second World War, and also served as Governor of the Bahamas from 1953 to 1956.
 His wife Hermione, Countess of Ranfurly, also became well known for her memoirs of her and her husband's lives during the Second World War, and for establishing the organisation which is now known as Book Aid International.
 They had one daughter but no sons.
 After his death, the titles passed to his fifth cousin, the seventh Earl.
 He was the great-great-great-grandson of the Hon.
 John Knox, third son of the first Earl.
 As of 2018, the title is held by his son, the eighth earl, who succeeded in that year.

 The Hon.
 William Knox, younger son of the second Earl, served as Member of Parliament for Dungannon.

-The earldom of Ranfurly, pronounced "Ran-fully", is the last earldom created in the Peerage of Ireland that is still extant.
+The earldom of Ranfurly, pronounced "Ran-fully", is the last earldom created in the Peerage of Ireland.
 Despite its territorial designation and the fact that it is in the Peerage of Ireland, the name of the earldom (like that of the UK barony) references the village of Ranfurly (Scottish Gaelic: Rann Feòirling) in Renfrewshire in the south-west of Scotland.

 The Earls of Ranfurly owned a large country estate centred on Dungannon in the south-east of County Tyrone in Ulster, Ireland, from 1692 until the very early twentieth-century.

 The family seat is Maltings Chase, a house designed by Ted Cullinan and built in the late 1960s, near Nayland, Suffolk.